 Germain Dog Park

 The Germain Off-Leash Dog Park is an enclosed space near the Bright Street entrance and is a great place to bring your dog for some exercise.
-It is recommended that dog owners should not bring their dogs to off-leash parks to socialize them, as dogs should have good temperaments and socialization skills before entering a dog park.
+It is recommended that dog owners should not bring their dogs to off-leash parks to socialize them as dogs should have good temperaments and socialization skills before entering a dog park.

 Rules & Regulations

-4. Dog owners/handlers shall be responsible for immediate clean up.
+5. Dog owners/handlers shall be responsible for immediate clean up.

-5. Absolutely no puppies under 4 months, no female dogs in heat, no sick or aggressive dogs allowed.
+6. Absolutely no puppies under 4 months, no female dogs in heat, no sick or aggressive dogs allowed.

-6. Any dogs required by law to be muzzled must remain so within the park.
+7. Any dogs required by law to be muzzled must remain so within the park.

-7. Off leash is only permitted within the designated fenced areas.
+8. Off-leash is only permitted within the designated fenced areas.
 Dogs must remain in leash at all other times.

-10. Max of 3 dogs per adult.
+11. Max of 3 dogs per adult.

 All park users are subject to the dog owner’s liability act and the City of Sarnia By Law #133 of 2009.

-By Law Enforcement: 519-332-0330 x3220
+By Law Enforcement: 519-332-0330 Ext.
+3301

-Call 519-332-0330 (or 226-472-1150 direct) for afterhours Public Works, Animal Control, or Parks emergencies.
+Call 226-472-1150 for after-hours Public Works, Animal Control, or Parks emergencies.

 Germain Park Master Plan

-After multiple rounds of public consultation, Sarnia City Council, approved a new Germain Park Master Plan in April 2023.
+After multiple rounds of public consultation, Sarnia City Council approved a new Germain Park Master Plan in April 2023.

 Built on extensive public input from 10 stakeholder groups and over 1,100 individual respondents, the plan outlines a vision for the park that reflects changing recreational preferences; serves a diverse array of recreation types; celebrates heritage; is accessible, welcoming and safe; and strengthens long-term sustainability through infrastructure resiliency and asset management planning.